Fishing Charters in Siesta Key

 One one enjoyable aspect of taking out fishing charters on Siesta Key is the variety of fishing techniques that are used.
 Anglers seeking action and variety will do well to drift the deep grass flats in Sarasota Bay.
 Big Sarasota pass offers clients to chance to vertically jig for pompano, ladyfish, and other species.
 Bottom fishing with live shrimp around structure such as rocks, bridges, and docks produces sheepshead, mangrove snapper, grouper, drum, snook, redfish, and flounder.
 Experienced anglers working the shallow water oyster bars and shorelines may catch a trophy snook, redfish, or Jack.
 Fishing the inshore Gulf of Mexico can be fantastic when conditions are right.

-Fishing the Siesta Key Deep grass on charters
+Fishing the deep grass on charters

 Drifting the deep grass flats in Sarasota Bay is a very productive technique.
 These are fairly large expanses of submerged vegetation and water between 5 feet deep and 10 feet deep.
 Bait fish, shrimp, and other crustaceans seek refuge in the grass.
 This in turn attracts game fish.
 The grass provides cover and ambush points for them as well.
 Speckled trout, bluefish, Spanish mackerel, pompano, snapper, grouper, ladyfish, sharks, cobia, catfish, and more are taken on the deep grass flats near Siesta Key.